 Lilly to acquire biopharmaceutical company Morphic; aims to improve results for IBD patients

-INDIANAPOLIS (WISH) — Eli Lilly and Company announced Monday morning that it has reached an agreement to acquire biopharmaceutical company Morphic.
+INDIANAPOLIS (WISH) — Eli Lilly and Co. announced Monday morning that it has reached an agreement to acquire biopharmaceutical company Morphic.

 The Massachusetts-based Morphic describes itself as a leader in the development of oral integrin drugs and therapies, including a molecular inhibitor for inflammatory bowel disease.